Thorerkul/BguysBday/README.md

 # BguysBday
 A game made for Balloon Guy (OC by Shady Cicada)

 This project is open for anyone to help.
-If you want to help, send me a DM on discord: thoukkol If you choose to help, you will of course be credited
+If you want to help, send me a DM on discord: thoukkol : or ping me in shadys discord
+If you choose to help, you will of course be credited

 # Short game description